bismuthfoundation/hypernode/doc/tests_types.md

 ## 3 - Bandwidth test

-* bandwidth test from real data or not
+* bandwidth test from real data or not.
+Ex: ask for a few metablocks and measure time.

 # Random Notes